trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image67.png" max-width="213" %}

-*Note: If a message prompts that "HEX file is too large" ensure that your OnlyKey is plugged in.*
+{% include info.html content="If a message prompts that 'HEX file is too large' ensure that your OnlyKey is plugged in." %}

 7. In order to enable the OnlyKey to upload the new firmware a jumper (Paperclip, aluminum foil etc) must make contact between the two small copper color circles shown while the OnlyKey is plugged into the USB port.